dng24/intl-iot/model/model_details.md

 `in_pcap_dir` - The path to a directory containing input pcap files.
 Pcap files found in nested directories will also be processed.

 `out_train_file` - The path to a text (.txt) file to write the filenames of training files.
 This file will be generated if it does not already exist.
+For the idle pipeline, use this argument as the output text file name.

 `out_test_file` - The path to a text (.txt) file to write the filenames of testing files.
 This file will be generated if it does not already exist.
+For the idle pipeline, do not include this argument.

 #### Output

-Two newline-delimited text files are produced, one of which contains file paths to pcaps for training models, while the other one contains file paths to pcaps for validating the models.
+For the tagged pipeline, two newline-delimited text files are produced, one of which contains file paths to pcaps for training models, while the other one contains file paths to pcaps for validating the models.
 Two-thirds of the pcap paths will be randomly selected and written to the training text file, while the rest will be written to the testing text file.

+For the idle pipeline, one newline-delimited text file is produced, containing all the paths to the idle pcaps.

 If an existing text file is passed in, none of the paths in that text file will be written again to either text file.

 ### src/s2_7_decode_raw.py

 #### Usage

-This script is the second and seventh steps of the model pipeline and the second step in the preprocessing and prediction phases.
+This script is the second and seventh steps of the tagged pipeline and the second step in the preprocessing and prediction phases of the tagged pipeline.
+It is also the second step of the idle pipeline.
 The script decodes data in pcap files (whose filenames are listed in a text file) into human-readable text files using TShark.

 Usage: `python3 s2_7_decode_raw.py exp_list out_imd_dir [num_proc]`